Axial-radial plasma transport and performance of a plasma thruster magnetic nozzle under Bohm's anomalous diffusion scaling: Introduction

-The absence of plasma-immersed electrodes means MEPTs are highly resistant to erosion, which is often the lifetime-limiting aspect of conventional EP systems such as Ion and Hall effect thrusters (HET) \cite{b:magarotto2020_3}.
+The absence of plasma-immersed electrodes or grids, as well as the magnetic confinement from the plasma source walls, means MEPTs are highly resistant to erosion \cite{b:magarotto2020_3}, which is often the lifetime-limiting aspect of conventional EP systems such as Ion and Hall effect thrusters (HET) \cite{b:goeb2008}.
+It is important to recognise though that advancements in magnetically-shielded (MS) HETs have effectively eliminated channel wall erosion \cite{mshall}.
+However, MS-HETs still suffer from cathode erosion, due to processes such as insert depletion and sputtering, as well as erosion at the magnetic poles \cite{Wang_2023,wang2}.
+While direct, long-duration experimental studies of MEPT lifetimes are still limited, the absence of significant erosion mechanisms provides a strong basis for their superior erosion resistance over even MS-HETs \cite{articleerosion}.

 MEPTs can also operate on a wider range of propellants, more advantageous to store for small spacecraft, and often inexpensive (e.g., iodine \cite{b:nabiliepc}, air \cite{b:andrewsabep} and water) \cite{b:bellomo2021}.
 MEPTs can also be less-complex than state-of-the-art devices, since they do not require a separate dedicated neutralising electron source (e.g. a hollow cathode), which consumes power and propellant \cite{b:lev}.
 Thus, MEPTs are becoming an increasing option for low-thrust propulsion, being highly scalable, robust, light, low-cost and resistant to erosion or complex failure \cite{b:manente2019}.
 However, most MEPT prototypes still report thrust efficiencies lower than 20\% \cite{b:takahashi2019helicon}.

 While the main physical principles of MN's are relatively well understood, a complete description of the details of electron temperature evolution remains elusive.
 Measurements to date are evident that heat flux is significant in a MN expansion.
 Little and Choueri \cite{b:little2016} argued that adoption of classical heat conduction, i.e. a Fourier-like law governed by collisions, can explain experimental trends in electron cooling.
 However, it was noted that in practice, the magnitude of the classical collision frequency was too low, which led to a nonphysical heat flux downstream greater than the power delivered to the thruster.
 The authors thus concluded that even if the scaling of a Fourier law is appropriate, a much higher collision frequency would be required to physically explain the expansion.